 Inhomogeneities in station observations are defined as variations that are not caused by weather and climate factors.
-Long-term station records are often subjected to inhomogeneities due to factors like station relocation, observation time change, instrument change, and surrounding environment change (Venema et al., 2012).
-Many methods have been developed to identify breakpoints and homogenize station series at annual, monthly, or even daily scales (e.g., Ma et al., 2008; Vincent et al., 2002, 2012).
+Long-term station records are often subjected to inhomogeneities due to factors like station re-location, observation time change, instrument change, and surrounding environment change (Venema et al., 2012).
+Many methods have been developed to identify breakpoints and homogenize station series in annual, monthly or even daily scales (e.g., Ma et al., 2008; Vincent et al., 2002, 2012).
 Different methods could generate different estimates of inhomogeneities as shown by many comparison studies (e.g., Beaulieu et al., 2008; Reeves et al., 2007; Venema et al., 2012).
 The four station databases (Sect.
 2.1) used in this study provide original station records without homogenization.
 The SCDNA would inherit the potential inhomogeneities contained in these databases, and the infilling/reconstruction may also lead to discontinuities.
-The homogenization of the SCDNA is challenging considering that (1) the dataset covers a broad range of climate, topography, and countries, (2) the number of stations is large and differences between station periods (ranging from 8 to 40 years) are substantial, and (3) the suitability of existing methods for the homogenization of infilling/reconstruction estimates needs exploration.
-Therefore, homogenization is not carried out in this study, which, however, is an important direction for future studies.
+The homogenization of the SCDNA is challenging considering that (1) the dataset covers a broad range of climate, topography, and countries, (2) the number of stations is large and differences between station periods (ranging from 8 to 40 years) are substantial, and (3) whether existing methods are suitable for homogenization of infilling/reconstruction estimates needs exploration.
+Therefore, homogenization is not carried out in this study, which, however, is an important direction of future studies.